-Entering the town through Foligno Gate you immediately have a good view of the Roman and medieval walls, which are fairly well preserved and include towers of various shapes, usually square, but also round and polygonal.
+Entering the town through Foligno Gate you immediately have a good view of the Roman and medieval walls, which are fairly well preserved and include towers of various shapes, mostly square but also round and polygonal.

-In this area you can visit the Church of St. Francis, built around the 13th century, together with its bell tower.
+Also in this area you can visit the Church of Saint Francis, built around the 13th century, together with its bell tower.
 The church interior was renovated in the 18th century but contains works dating back to earlier centuries.

 In the Chapel of Holy Sacrament there is a "Pieta", signed by Ascensidonio Spacca (known as the “Fantino” of Bevagna [1557-1646]).
 Two frescoes on the Chapel vault ("Jesus Crucified" and “St Francis kneeling”) are attributed to Dono Doni (1505-1575).

 In front of the church you can still see the 1st century Roman Theatre, which could hold, they say, about 10,000 spectators.